 We strive to create environmentally friendly workplaces, starting with sustainable construction and design.
-In 2021, we implemented sustainability requirements that all contractors who work in or around our buildings are required to follow.
+We maintain sustainability requirements that all contractors who work in or around our buildings are required to follow.
 Examples of these requirements include recycling of all demolished or removed materials whenever possible, installation of energy efficient HVAC units, low power LED lighting and fixtures, and native, drought resistant landscaping.
+In addition, we are working with a third-party climate technology partner to understand and develop a plan regarding the carbon footprint of our operations.